edigitalresearch/ansible-role-consul/README.md

 ## Organising hosts

-This module requires 4 hosts groups: `consul`, `consul-bootstrap`, `consul-server` and `consul-client`:
+This module requires 3 hosts groups: `consul`, `consul-server` and `consul-client`:

 * All Consul servers should belong under the `consul` group.
-* A single cluster bootstrap server should belong under `consul-bootstrap` group
-* The remaining servers should belong under `consul-server` group
+* The servers should belong under `consul-server` group - Autojoin with Raft will bootstrap the cluster
-* Any remaining client servers should belong under `consul-client` group
+* Any clients should belong under `consul-client` group

 This role assumes a cluster of 5 nodes by default